 - flip only once.

 Other Scottish recipes

-There are quite a few other Scottish recipes I’ll be adding as I make my way through Nana Ling’s handwritten recipes.
-I’ve already added this amazing traditional Scottish shortbread recipe and I can’t wait to try her Ginger Beer recipe which comes from Cluny Castle in Scotland.
+There are quite a few other Scottish recipes I’ll be adding as I make my way through Nana Ling’s collection of recipes from the past.

 Nana Ling’s Scotch Pancakes recipe